rails2017/kms_config/README.md

     $ gem install s3_config

+## Setup

+`AWS_ACCESS_KEY_ID`, `AWS_ACCESS_KEY_SECRET`, and `S3_CONFIG_BUCKET` must be defined in your ENV.

 ## Usage

+### In Rails

+S3Config adds a railtie callback `before_configuration` that pulls stored configuration variables from S3 just before the Rails application is configured (eg. `config/application.rb` executes).

 We're using the same commands as the Heroku CLI.
 More here: [Heroku Config Vars](https://devcenter.heroku.com/articles/config-vars).

-### Setup

-`AWS_ACCESS_KEY_ID`, `AWS_ACCESS_KEY_SECRET`, and `S3_CONFIG_BUCKET` must be defined in your ENV.

 ### List Environments